Here is my diary from the day before the operation, to the most recent entry. I will update this should events warrant.

 After waiting for the surgeon to visit, I'm informed that what has happened was totally expected and that I should have known about it.
 Apparently, I have so many stitches inside me, and a big empty space where things used to be that my body is constantly moving, and so will bleed a little.

-With a drain installed, the blood flows into it, but as it was removed in the hospital (see 25th March), the blood has nowhere to go, so it simply collects.
+With a drain installed, the blood flows into it, but as it was removed in the hospital (see diary entry dated 25th March), the blood has nowhere to go, so it simply collects.
 Eventually the blood has to come out under the effects of gravity.
-As it has not really bled much since the drain was removed, it looked quite dramatic when it did.
+As it has not really bled much since the drain was removed, it looked quite dramatic when it happened.

 I had some blood tests, and was put on a drip for the afternoon before being sent home with some padding to help mop up.